Joining the fund

 Lifetime Allowance and Annual Allowance

 HM Revenue and Customs impose two controls on the amount of pension savings you can make without having to pay extra tax.
-These controls are known as the Annual Allowance and Lifetime Allowance.
+These controls are known as the annual allowance (PDF, 435KB) and lifetime allowance (PDF, 542KB).
 This is in addition to any income tax you pay on your pension once it is in payment.